internet-identity-labs/nfid-docs/content/en/integration/icp.md

 <img src="../ICRC-28.png" style="width:100%;margin:auto;padding-bottom:20px;"></img>

-The below Rust code is a sample implementation of step 2 in the ICRC-28 spec (the only step you need to implement when using the NFID SDK):
+The below Rust code is a sample implementation of step 2 in the ICRC-28 spec (the only step you need to implement when using the NFID SDK).
+Each of your canisters that the delegation should be able to call without a wallet prompt should have this method implemented:

 ```rust
 #[update]